 - TRY VERY HARD NOT TO COUGH!
 It's the surest way to get laryngitis.
 If you have to because you're drowning in mucous, do it as softly and easily as possible.

 - KEEP A SENSE OF HUMOR if at all possible... check your pulse, you are human.
 Even nutritional health practitioners get colds from time to time.
 Simple colds can be whisk brooms to sweep out a lot of toxins along with the copious mucous.
+First do no harm... let your voice rest until it's ready to be worked instead of pushing vulnerable tissue into a damaged condition.
 Chill out, silence can be sweet and peaceful.
-You'll feel, and sing, GREAT when you get well!
+Then work it back wisely and you should feel, and sing, GREAT when you get well!